aimms/how-to/C_Other/104-using-email-client-library.rst

 Using Placeholders in an Email Message Template
 -------------------------------------------------
-..
-For instructions to create a template, read `AIMMS Knowledge: Creating Email Templates <C_Other/104-creating-email-templates.html>`_.

 You can replace predefined strings in your template with data from AIMMS identifiers.
 These replaceable strings are called *Placeholders*.
 You need to declare a set whose elements are the placeholders that you want to replace and declare a parameter indexed over this set.
 The values from this indexed parameter will replace the placeholder strings in the email body.